QiruiZhang/TestSetup-openFASOC-Sky130TempSensor/README.md

 ```

 ### 2.3 **Temperature Chamber**
-Please make sure you use a TestEquity temperature chamber with the [F4 controller](https://www.testequity.com/RS-232-F4-resources) from Watlow Electric.
+Please make sure you use a TestEquity temperature chamber with the [F4 controller](https://www.testequity.com/Series-F4-Controller) from Watlow Electric.
 Any other temperature chambers are not guaranteed to work with this setup.
-The temperature chamber can be automated through Python using a RS232 cable and the Modbus protocol.
+The temperature chamber can be automated through Python using an RS232 cable and the Modbus protocol.
 Install the minimalmodbus library in Python:
 ```
     pip install minimalmodbus
 ```

+After installation of minimalmodbus, connect the temperature chamber's RS232 port to your host computer through an [null-modem](https://www.testequity.com/RS-232-F4-resources) RS232 cable.
+It is best if your host computer is a desktop made for electronic testing, which typically comes with an RS232 port.
+If not, you need to purchase a USB-to-RS232 converter, which is commonly available on Amazon.

 ### 2.4 **Source and Measurement Unit**